vadz/kevinlocke.name/_posts/2016-01-20-serving-pre-compressed-files-with-apache-multiviews.markdown

 uncompressed file).
 Another option would be to assign `.orig` to a default charset or language, such as `AddCharset utf-8 .orig` or `AddLanguage en .orig` if all compressed files are UTF-8 or English.
-A third option, which I find most appealing, is to use a no-op filter or handler such as the [`default-handler`](https://httpd.apache.org/docs/current/handler.html) and allow `MultiViews` to match extensions assigned to handlers:
+A third option, which I find more appealing, is to use a no-op filter or handler such as the [`default-handler`](https://httpd.apache.org/docs/current/handler.html) and allow `MultiViews` to match extensions assigned to handlers: